Joan Marie (Emershaw) Nickels

 She was born in Wilkesbarre, PA, the daughter of the late John George and Louise (Klukosky) Emershaw.

-Joan was married to David Byron Nickels, of Norton, VA, where they owned the Nickels Construction company as the bookkeeper.
+Joan was married to David Byron Nickels, of Norton, VA, where they owned the Nickels Construction company, she served as the general manager, receptionist, and as the bookkeeper.

 In addition to her parents, she was preceded in death, by her husband David Byron Nickels, Norton VA, brothers; John (Jack) Emershaw of Baltimore MD, Thomas Emershaw of Wyoming PA, Raymond Emershaw of Redding CA, David Emershaw of Norton, VA, one sister Louise Miller of Norton VA.